 Stress and Anxiety about coronavirus

-Given all the media coverage and shelter-in-place restrictions, it is normal to feel stressed and apprehensive about coronavirus.
+It is normal to feel stressed and apprehensive about COVID-19.
 There are a number of resources now:

 Talk to a Therapist:

-SRJC: Make an Appointment to Talk via secure video/phone to a SRJC Student Health Therapist: Call 527-4445 during business hours or email us at firstname.lastname@example.org.
+SRJC: Make an Appointment to Talk via secure video/phone or in-person to a SRJC Student Health Therapist: Call 527-4445 during business hours or email us at firstname.lastname@example.org.

 Mental Health America has a very large collection of online resources including tools for dealing with anxiety, financial issues, ways to connect with others, hotlines, webinars, information for parents, information for caregivers, information for older adults, information for domestic violence survivors, for LGBTQ individuals,, for veterans, and more.